prathamdoshi013/sentiment-analysis/README.md

 1. **Install Dependencies**: Ensure you have the required dependencies installed.
 You can install them using pip:

    ```
-   pip install pandas scikit-learn tensorflow streamlit
+   pip install pandas scikit-learn tensorflow streamlit pickle
    ```

-2. **Training the Model**: Run the `train_model.py` script to train the sentiment analysis model.
+2. **Training the Model**: Run the `main.py` script to train the sentiment analysis model.
 This script will preprocess the text data, train the deep learning model, and save both the model and TF-IDF vectorizer.

    ```
-   python train_model.py
+   python main.py
    ```

 3. **Running the Streamlit App**: Run the `app.py` script to launch the Streamlit web application for real-time sentiment analysis.